 Non-accrual income: Investments are placed on non-accrual status when principal or interest payments are past due for 30 days or more and when there is reasonable doubt that principal or interest will be collected.
 Accrued cash and un-capitalized PIK interest or dividends are reversed when an investment is placed on non-accrual status.
-Previously capitalized PIK interest or dividends are not reversed when an investment is placed on non-accrual investments may be recognized as income or applied to principal depending upon management's judgment of the ultimate collectibility.
+Previously capitalized PIK interest or dividends are not reversed when an investment is placed on non-accrual status.
+Interest or dividend payments received on non-accrual investments may be recognized as income or applied to principal depending upon management's judgment of the ultimate collectibility.
 Non-accrual investments are restored to accrual status when past due principal and interest is paid and, in management's judgment, are likely to remain current.